progmaticltd/homebox/docs/features.md

 ## Address extension

 When registering on a service, you can use address extensions, to directly receive emails in a specific folder.
-For instance, emails to john+lists@example.com will be directly saved into the 'lists' folder of your IMAP server.
+For instance, emails to __john+lists@example.com__ will be directly saved into the __‘lists’__ folder of your IMAP server.

-Email folders can be automatically created and subscribed as well.
+Email folders can be automatically created and subscribed as well, and you can use any character to separate your email address. for instance ‘:’, ‘~’, ‘/’ etc.

 ## Sieve filtering